About

 His Passion

-Whether on horseback in the mountains or presenting around the world, Dr. Peters is driven by a passion for equine education, neuroscience, and welfare.
-His global travels allow him to connect with diverse communities, sharing practical, science-based insights that help people better understand and care for their horses.
-Through his teaching, he aims to bridge the gap between science and horsemanship—empowering equine professionals and enthusiasts alike to create safer, more humane, and more effective partnerships with horses.
+Whether on horseback in the mountains or presenting around the world, Dr. Peters is driven by a lifelong passion for equine education, neuroscience, and welfare.
+His global travels allow him to connect with riders, veterinarians, and equine professionals from all walks of life, sharing science-based insights that help people better understand and care for their horses.

 His Experience